Andre Bamberski: Where is Kalinka’s Dad Now?

 But with Germany refusing extradition, Dieter essentially remained a free man for many years.
 Then, in 1997, Dieter was convicted of raping a 16-year-old in his clinic.
 He received a two-year suspended sentence in addition to his license being revoked.
 But a couple of years later, Dieter moved around a lot and worked in several clinics by providing a photocopy of his license as proof.

 Andre didn’t give up, even hiring private detectives to find out what Dieter was up to.
 He said, “All my friends and family, including my father, told me to quit it at this point.
 They said, ‘You’re not going to achieve anything.’
 But I’m a Slav, you see, and the Slavs are very emotional.
 I cried all the time when I thought about Kalinka.
-It was a question for me of moral duty.
+It was a question of moral duty for me.
 That was the most important thing: to get the truth.”

 While Dieter received a 26-month prison sentence, he was released early, and Andre learned he was back to work yet again.
 Andre then resolved to bring Dieter to France in any way possible.
 He was in Bregenz, Austria, hoping to look for more information about Dieter in Scheidegg, Germany.
 Andre talked about kidnapping Dieter and eventually heard from Anton Krasniqi, who agreed to help him.
 In October 2009, Dieter was taken from his house by Anton and two other accomplices and left outside a building in Mulhouse, France, paving the way for Dieter’s trial.

-While Dieter’s pattern of drugging and raping women came to light, he was sentenced to 15 years behind bars.
+When Dieter’s pattern of drugging and raping women came to light, he was sentenced to 15 years behind bars.
 As for Andre, he admitted to knowing about the kidnapping plot but insisted he wasn’t involved in the actual act.
 In June 2014, he was found guilty of ordering the kidnap and received a one-year suspended sentence.
 In the end, Andre was happy with the result.
-He believed that he kept his promise to Kalinka about giving her justice.
+He believed that he kept his promise to Kalinka to give her justice.

 Read More: Where is Kalinka’s Mom Danièle Gonnin Now?